ConsenSys/aragon-payroll-audit-report-2019-06/README.md

 #### Remediation

 There are different approaches to fix this issue.
 One could be to use a more decentralized price feed such as MakerDAO, Chainlink, or a multisig operator.
-Another approach, also suggested in [another issue](https://github.com/ConsenSys/aragon-payroll-audit-internal-2019-06/issues/62-employee-should-be-able-limit-exchange-rate), is to have a way to limit the acceptable exchange rates.
+Another approach, also suggested in [issue 6.2](#62-employee-should-be-able-limit-exchange-rate), is to have a way to limit the acceptable exchange rates.
 This is not a trivial change as the employee and Payroll owner should update these limits based on the market movement, but there can be a min and max price rate that are acceptable.

+**Suggestion from Aragon team:** Initial users should use a default DAI:USD 1:1 pricefeed to start with, and then think about migrating to something more complex that they manage themselves, like PPF.

 --------------------